 “Chennai again!”
 That’s what crossed my mind as I boarded the plane.
-I first came to Chennai when I was in my teens and since then Chennai had became an integral part of me.
+I first came to Chennai when I was in my teens and since then Chennai had become an integral part of me.
 Be as a student or for work, Chennai kept reappearing in my life from time to time.
 And over these years I had built memories, some to cherish, and few I wish I could forget.
-As much as I look forward to coming here, a part in me always dread the thought.
-This time I tried reasoning it, but failed, so with reluctance I assumed defeat.
+As much as I look forward to coming here, a part of me always dreads the thought.
+This time I tried reasoning it but failed, so with reluctance, I assumed defeat.

 With my mind clouded with few such thoughts, I landed yesterday in Chennai.
 As I walked out of the airport, the subdued temperature welcomed me.
 Dark clouds were looming over and the entire atmosphere appeared gloomy, which by no measure was helping my deplorable self.
 I had a busy evening and soon I got engaged with work.
 Though transient, it helped push aside the intrinsic battle with my perturbations.

 It was around 9:00 PM when I decided to head towards the hotel.
 It was a long day and all I desired was a good night sleep.
 As I stepped out I saw Chennai soaked in a deluge.
 The late November breeze surprised me with a distinct petrichor smell.
 I looked through the water droplets crashing on the car’s window, and in that moment I transposed back to the times when I used to live here.